Skip to main content

 Reynolds number

 A dimensionless number, Re = rho V D / mu (or V D / nu with kinematic viscosity nu), that compares inertial to viscous forces and so predicts the flow regime.
-Below roughly 2300 the flow is laminar and friction is independent of roughness; above about 4000 it is turbulent and roughness matters.
-The Reynolds number is the input that sets the friction factor at every iteration of a solve.
+Below roughly 2300 the flow is laminar and friction is independent of roughness.
+Above about 4000 it is turbulent and roughness matters.
+The Reynolds number is the input that sets the friction factor at every iteration of a solve, and you can read it for a single pipe with the Reynolds number calculator.
 For non-Newtonian fluids the plain definition no longer applies and a generalised Reynolds number is used instead (see Metzner-Reed below).

 Pump curve

-The relationship between the head a pump adds and the flow it passes, falling as flow rises; it is the pump's signature, usually given as a few catalogue points.
+The relationship between the head a pump adds and the flow it passes, falling as flow rises.
+It is the pump's signature, usually given as a few catalogue points.
 Fluid Network Studio fits a least-squares head-flow curve through the points you enter and, for variable-speed pumps, scales it with the affinity laws.
-The pump curve is one half of finding the duty point; the system curve is the other.
+The pump curve is one half of finding the duty point, and the system curve is the other.
 The pump and system example shows the fit and the resulting chart.

 System curve